Renaissance Florence vs Silicon Valley: Entropy & Innovation

 Conclusion: The Mathematical Warning

-Until Silicon Valley reduces entropy below 0.40 across all dimensions—particularly the crushing financial entropy of 0.6—it may continue wasting human potential.
+Until Silicon Valley reduces entropy below across all dimensions—particularly the crushing financial entropy of —it will continue wasting human potential.

-The Medici potentially created optimal conditions for human flourishing through deliberate entropy reduction.
-Silicon Valley may create wealth while maintaining entropy levels that make true innovation exponentially harder than necessary.
+The Medici model versus the VC model: The Medici created optimal conditions for human flourishing through deliberate entropy reduction.
+Silicon Valley creates wealth while maintaining entropy levels that make true innovation exponentially harder than necessary.